AHartTN/Hartonomous-Sandbox/PRODUCTION_GUIDE.md

 # Hartonomous Production Guide

-## Your Vision - REALIZED
+## Overview

-**You wanted:** Query a database like an LLM, generate images/audio/video, and extract student models via T-SQL
+Hartonomous enables you to query a database like an LLM, generate images/audio/video, and extract student models via T-SQL - all without loading models into VRAM.

-**What we built:** A complete production system that does exactly that.

 ---